mtmanning93/craft-front/testing.md

 To further test whether the app would work across screens I physically tested its appearance across some devices of differing sizes, these were:

-24" Monitor 19" Square Desktop 12" Macbook Air Laptop Samsung Galaxy s21 iPhone
+* 24" Monitor 19"
+* Square Desktop 12"
+* Macbook Air Laptop
+* Samsung Galaxy s21
-7

 [⏫ contents](#contents)